AdaCore/spark2014/docs/develguide/flow_analysis.rst

 is declared with Implicit_Dereference aspect, which allows GNAT to magically use it where an element type would be needed.
 We could explicitly use this type in flow, but that would be quite verbose; renamings seem much better.

+Handling of protected objects
+*****************************

+There are few nuances in how protected units are represented in flow.
+They are not documented explicitly in the code for historical reasons: the initial handling was different (and slightly broken), yet equally undocumented.
+The code is now fixed, but there were no comments to be fixed and we did not add any.

+The simplest protected type looks like this:

+   protected type PT is
+      procedure Proc;
+   begin
+      Comp : Boolean := True;
+   end;

+and is completed like this:

+   protected body PT is
+      procedure Proc is
+         procedure Inner with Global => (In_Out => PT) is
+         begin
+            Comp := not Comp;
+         end Inner;
+      begin
+         Comp := not Comp;
+         Inner;
+      end Proc;
+   end protected;

+Note the lack of Global aspect on `Proc`, where the current instance of the *entire* protected object is an _implicit_ formal parameter for this subprogram; likewise, note the explicit Global aspect on `Inner`.
+This in turn dictates the only reasonable representation of Comp as a Flow_Id where

+  {Kind => Record_Field; Node => PT; Components => [Comp]}

+The same representation is also used for Part_Ofs single concurrent objects and discriminants (for both task and protected units).

+However, when a Part_Of is seen from the outside of a single concurrent unit (i.e. when we process its object declaration and possibly access from the elaboration of its enclosing package), we shall represent them as standalone objects.
+As of today, this is probably broken (but it is a corner case).